AnneDirkson/SpellingCorpus/README.md

-# SpellingCorpus: the Medical Misspelling Correction Corpus
+# The Medical Misspelling Correction Corpus

 The medical misspelling correction (MMC) corpus is a corpus of 99 spelling mistakes found in 1000 random posts of the GIST International Support Facebook forum for Gastro-Intestinal Stromal Tumor (GIST) patients.
 Their corrections were determined first individually by AR Dirkson and a GIST patient and forum user and then compared and agreed upon.
 If the correction could not be agreed upon, a third annotator resolved the matter.